 Tell any other doctors, dentists and pharmacists who are treating you that you take

-If you become pregnant or father a child while taking this medicine, tell your doctor
+If you become pregnant, father a child or start to breastfeed while taking this medicine,

 Tell your doctor if you plan to have any vaccinations or immunisations.